tylerrichman-erg/EPA-Geolocated-Photograph-Log-DesktopGUI/README.md

-# EPA Geolocated Photograph Log Desktop GUI (beta)
+# EPA Geolocated Photograph Log Desktop GUI
 ## Overview
 This desktop tool generates a report that shows locations and geographical references of field images.